Ex-Trump lawyer Michael Cohen back in federal prison

 Attorney General William Barr ordered the Bureau of Prisons to increase the use of home confinement and expedite the release of eligible high-risk inmates, beginning at three prisons identified as coronavirus hot spots.
 Otisville, where Cohen was housed, was not one of those facilities.

 Balsamo reported from Little Rock, Arkansas.
+AP investigative researcher Randy Herschaft contributed to this report.